John Forster (Chief Justice): Career

 In 1713 he took part in the hotly contested Irish General Election and his constituency was the scene of the Dublin election riot.

 Elrington Ball described Forster as "a sound lawyer and impressive speaker" but lacking in political judgment.
 Like Alan Brodrick, 1st Viscount Midleton, his mentor, he was stubborn and hot-tempered.
 His tenure as Recorder of Dublin saw a major conflict between the aldermen of Dublin and the Privy Council; Forster was entirely on the side of the aldermen, and for this, he was violently attacked by Jonathan Swift and other critics.
 These attacks undoubtedly took their toll, and it is believed he exchanged the Recordership for the position of Chief Justice in the belief that the more senior position would, in practice, be less onerous than the Recordership.

 Family

 Forster married firstly Rebecca Monck, daughter of Henry Monck of St. Stephens Green, Dublin and his wife Sarah, daughter and heiress of Sir Thomas Stanley of Grangegorman, by whom he had at least three children, Richard, Anne and Elizabeth.

-He married secondly Dorothy Evans, daughter of George Evans and Mary Eyre, and sister of George Evans, 1st Baron Carbery.
+He married secondly Dorothy Evans, daughter of George Evans, of Bulgaden Hall, County Limerick and his wife Mary Eyre, and sister of George Evans, 1st Baron Carbery.
 They had a daughter, Dorothy.

 His son Richard married Elizabeth Geering in 1721, and died in 1738.
 His daughter Anne married the celebrated philosopher George Berkeley, Bishop of Cloyne; her sister Elizabeth married Rev. Robert Spence.
-The youngest child Dorothy married Thomas Burton: they were the grandparents of another leading judge, Thomas Burton Vandeleur.
+The youngest child Dorothy married Thomas Burton of Buncraggy: they were the grandparents of another leading judge, Thomas Burton Vandeleur.

 He died following a stroke at his home, Clonshagh, Santry.